 Where To Stay

-There’s so many different amazing hotels and hostels.
-If you’re traveling on a lower budget or even Airbnb, from private rooms to full homes, colonial-style homes.
+There are so many different excellent hotels and hostels.
+Suppose you’re traveling on a lower budget or even Airbnb, from private rooms to entire homes, colonial-style homes.
 So make sure that you have that.

-You do not need a car when you are in Antigua, where everything is pretty much walkable.
+You do not need a car in Antigua, where everything is pretty much walkable.

 You could also take Tuktuk.
 Tuktuk is a very popular model of transportation to get around Antigua and the surrounding areas of Antigua.

 How much time do you spend in Antigua?

 You can do all that within three, or four days because of the day trips, and add an extra day if you’re doing the Acatenango Volcano hike.